 Housing Arrangements Abroad

-Most GEO programs include housing as part of the program fee.
-Also, most programs have pre-arranged housing and do not offer students a choice in the type of housing they may receive.
-The most typical types of housing arrangements include: home-stays with a host family, apartments, residence halls, and/or hostels.
+Most GEO programs include housing as part of the program fee and have pre-arranged housing, without a choice in the type of housing you may receive.
+The most common types of housing arrangements include: home-stays with a host family, apartments, residence halls, and/or hostels.
 Some programs include a certain number of meals per day if the student lives with a host family.
 In other programs, students may be responsible for some or all of their meals.
-Please refer to the housing description and budget of the program page on our website geo.uoregon.edu for more specific information about the housing options available for each individual program.
+A housing description can be found on each program's page.

 For apartments, the same standards of courtesy and responsibility apply in a foreign country as they do in the U.S. You are renting from a local landlord, and thus, you are expected to abide by the apartment complex rules.
 Apartments often have multiple rooms and up to 4-5 tenants.
 If your program has this housing arrangement, you will likely be responsible for the preparation of your own meals.

-There are some GEO programs and some exchange programs that offer this form of housing.
-Residence Halls are typically within close proximity to a local university.
-In exchange programs in particular, it is possible for you to have roommates from the local host country.
-For other programs, residence hall may be single occupancy, or they may be double occupancy and reserved only for students on the GEO program.
-Review the information on the program page for specific details or consult with your GEO advisor.
-In terms of meals, some residence halls may have an optional meal plan and a cafeteria, whereas other programs with residence halls may not include any meals.
+Some study abroad programs and exchange programs offer this form of housing.
+Residence halls are typically within close proximity to a local university.
+Especially for exchange programs, it's possible to have roommates from the local host country.
+For other programs, residence halls may be single or double occupancy and reserved only for students on the GEO program.
+Some residence halls may have an optional meal plan and a cafeteria, whereas other programs with residence halls may not include any meals.

 Living with a host family is common for language and cultural immersion programs.
 Building a relationship with your host family can be a very important part of your study abroad experience.
 The composition of host families varies from family to family.
 Host families provide you with an opportunity to see daily life close up and to increase your language proficiency and cultural immersion through daily conversations and practice.